Maggggie/jargon/articles/eventComponent.md

 # Building an Event Driven Lightning Component

+NOTE: This tutorial works best in Chrome or Safari.

 In this post, we will create an event driven commission calculator, and add it to our Opportunity layout.

 To complete this tutorial, you'll need a developer/demo org to help you follow along.